nextflow-io/training/docs/dna-vc/sarek.md

     ```bash
     cd /workspace/gitpod/applied-training/dna-vc/
     ```

+    > If you are not running this tutorial in GitPod you will need to modify the path.

 To configure the pipeline we can create and edit a `nextflow.config` file in our working directory.
 Parameters set in a `nextflow.config` file in our working directory will override the default settings in the pipeline when the pipeline is launched.